 - Level term assurance plan: a type of term cover that pays a set lump sum to a contractor’s dependants.
 Interest rates and inflation can impact on the value of the lump sum, so contractors should buy cover that is inflation proofed so it holds its value.
 This is designed to pay off debts such as loans and mortgages and cover contractors during a specific period in their life, such as when their children are under 21 and still dependants.
 The premiums are payable personally, or if through a company, attract a benefit in kind income tax charge.

 - Decreasing term assurance plan: term cover which will pay out a lump sum.
-The value of the payout decreases steadily during the term, so it can be used, for example, to settle a repayment mortgage.
+The value of the payout decreases steadily during the term, so it can be used, for example, to settle an interest only mortgage.
 The premiums are payable personally, or if through a company, attract a benefit in kind income tax charge.

 - Family income benefit plan: available as term or whole of life cover, this policy is designed to provide a contractor’s family with an income for a set period after the contractor’s death.
 The premiums are payable personally, or if through a company, attract a benefit in kind income tax charge.